Torgen/codex-blackboard/docs/Solving.md

   (Using the **Flag as Stuck Button**, right above the puzzle info panel, is often easier and more thorough.)

 Tags for metapuzzles:
 * `color`: Sets the background color for this meta's row in the blackboard table.
 The rows of all puzzles associated to this meta will be shaded a lighter version of the color.
-Any css color name or format is accepted. (blue, #deadmeat)
+Any css color name or format is accepted. (blue, #beefee)

 * `cares about`: Give the name of a concept that every feeder puzzle should provide for this meta. e.g. Temperature.<br>
   Three things will happen when this flag is set.